intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSAB should work with the stream representatives and the IETF LLC to identify and establish contacts in such communities, assisted in particular by the RSCE.

+The RSAB should maintain a public list of communities that are contacted during calls for comment.

 A notice of a community call for comment contains the following: